GabrielGhe/GabrielGhe.github.io/_posts/2015-04-07-c-pointers.md

 <!-- Overview -->
 <h3>Overview</h3>

 In C++, pointers are extremely important.
 This is only a brief overview of pointers.
 You can find more information about pointers [here](http://www.cplusplus.com/doc/tutorial/pointers/).
+To read about the differences between a shared and unique pointer, refer to [this post](http://stackoverflow.com/questions/6876751/differences-between-unique-ptr-and-shared-ptr).

 <!-- Content -->
 <h3>Content</h3>